LDMX-Software/ldmx-software.github.io/docs/compatibility.md

 -------------|---------
-default      | No parameters given to `cmake` besides necessary ones no testing   | disable testing which is enabled by default[^1] sanitizers | enable one or more of the sanitizers, cmake: `-DENABLE_SANITIZER_*=ON` detector id bindings | enable detector ID python bindings, cmake: `-DBUILD_DETECTORID_BINDINGS=ON`
+default      | No parameters given to `cmake` besides necessary ones no testing   | disable testing which is enabled by default[^1] force legacy onnx | ldmx-sw's CMake code for finding ONNX didn't work well and so it needs to be modified slightly[^2] sanitizers | enable one or more of the sanitizers, cmake: `-DENABLE_SANITIZER_*=ON` detector id bindings | enable detector ID python bindings, cmake: `-DBUILD_DETECTORID_BINDINGS=ON` patch cmake | need to do both `no testing` and `force legacy onnx`

 [^1]: Currently in ldmx-sw, there isn't a command-line option to disable the
       testing so one must comment out the `build_test()` line in `ldmx-sw/CMakeLists.txt`.